Research

 New York, New York

-Spearheaded a $40M adaptive reuse project from concept design to construction completion, managing cross-disciplinary teams and material logistics to deliver on schedule.
-Gained comprehensive experience in construction processes, including RFIs, site visits, submittals, and engineering coordination.
+I led a $60M adaptive reuse project from concept through construction, managing cross-disciplinary teams and material logistics to deliver on schedule.
+I handled core construction administration responsibilities including RFIs, site visits, submittals, and engineering coordination, translating design intent into buildable reality.

 2009 — 2011